Sivenesi/Sivenesi.github.io/_pages/about.md

-My research agenda stems from two broader interests of mine.
+My research agenda stems from two broad interests.
 First, I am interested in how individuals navigate social interactions with individuals who have different experiences and frameworks to them.
 Second, I am interested in how the early environment shapes development.

 I am currently a Ph.D Candidate in Developmental Psychology at the University of California, Merced.
+I am a member of the Interpesonal Development Lab.
 My dissertation work is on emotions and social interactions.
 Specifically, I am interested in how individuals help other navigate cultural differences in emotion norms (i.e., "Emotion Brokering").

-I trained as a Neuropsychologist at the University of Cape Town.
-Prior to starting my Ph.D I worked as a Research Assistant in the Department of Pediatric and Child Health.
-I joined a project that examined how early risk factors influence early brain development.
+I have a Bachelor of Social Sciences (Honors) in Psychology and a Masters in Neuropsychology from the University of Cape Town (UCT).
+Prior to starting my Ph.D, I worked as a Research Assistant in the Developmental Division at the Department of Pediatrics and Child Health, UCT.
+I was involved in research that examines how early risk factors (e.g., prenatal alcohol exposure) impacts early brain development.